-CLTC 211 Affiliation Hematology
+CLTC 211 Affiliation Hematology 4 CREDITS

 The student is placed in a clinical hematology laboratory setting under the supervision of qualified laboratory personnel to practice learned skills and enhance their knowledge.
 This experience takes place for four weeks, full-time, weekday schedule.
-(Prerequisite: ALHC126, CLTC201)
+(Prerequisite: ALHC126, Grade of C- or better in CLTC201 or POI)